alexmsc96/HMD-React-Movie-App/README.md

 ### Thoughts

-My second React.js application.
-I really enjoyed designing the application and the thought process on how to split it into components
+For my second React.js application, I really enjoyed designing the application and the thought process on how to split it into React components
-Saw the advantages of using redux for state management and the axios instance For the future:
+Saw the advantages of using redux for state management and the axios instance for faster coding.

+### Goals
+For the future:

 - split reducers